fbpx

 think coastal signage

-Picture L to R: Cameron Ingram (NCWRC), Monty Crump (NCWRC), Chad Thomas (Think Coastal) and Brian McRae (NCWRC) at a partnership meeting solidifying the joint venture.
+Picture L to R: Cameron Ingram (NCWRC), Monty Crump (NCWRC), Chad Thomas (NCMEF) and Brian McRae (NCWRC) at a partnership meeting solidifying the joint venture.

-We have some exciting news: The Think Coastal team is partnering with the N.C.
+The North Carolina Marine & Estuary Foundation is partnering with the N.C.
 Wildlife Resources Commission to maintain key boating access points along the coast.
-The project will heighten your experience as you enjoy North Carolina’s greatest resource: our coastal waters.
+The project will heighten citizens’ and visitors’ experience as they enjoy North Carolina’s greatest natural resource: our coastal waters.

-Through the partnership, we’re providing financial support for clean, safe, and convenient access at five of the coast’s largest public boating facilities.
-You’ll see our signs highlighting the joint venture at:
+Through the partnership, the Foundation is providing financial support for clean, safe, and convenient access at five of the coast’s largest public boating facilities, including:

 1. Manns Harbor – Croatan Sound, Dare County